jameycribbs/hare/README.md

 ### Usage

-#### Setting up Hare to use the Json file
+#### Setting up Hare to use your JSON file(s)

-Each json file is represented by a hare.Table.
+Each JSON file is represented by a hare.Table.
 To set things up, you need to create a struct with an embedded pointer to a hare.Table and add a Query method to it.

-Additionally, you need to create a struct for a table's record and implement 3 simple boilerplate methods that allow it to satisfy the hare.Record interface.
+Additionally, you need to create a struct for a table's record, with it's members cooresponding to the JSON field names, and implement 3 simple boilerplate methods on that struct that allow it to satisfy the hare.Record interface.

 A good way to structure this is to put this boilerplate code in a "models" package in your main project.
 You can find an example of this in the examples/crud/models/episodes.go file.

 Now you are ready to go!